emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 2. If there is a firewall or security group between nodes, ensure the cluster communication port has been opened.
 For details, see [Intra-cluster communication port](./security.md).

-3. For security concerns, you should change the default cookie settings to `emqxsecretcookie` in `emqx.conf` on all nodes to join the cluster.
+3. For security concerns, you should change the default cookie settings to a secret cookie in `emqx.conf` on all nodes to join the cluster.
 Note: All nodes to join the cluster should use the same security cookie.
 For details about the magic cookie used, see [Distributed Erlang - Security](https://www.erlang.org/doc/reference_manual/distributed.html#security).

    ```
    node {
-     cookie = "emqxsecretcookie"
+     cookie = "<a secret cookie>"
    }
    ```